-A transaction fee for larger scale businesses this adds up quickly.
+A transaction fee for larger-scale businesses adds up quickly.
 When using a solution like BigCommerce, you are essentially entering a partnership with them.
-They provide the store front, while you provide a percentage of your business.
+They provide the storefront, while you provide a percentage of your business.
 For a small startup, or someone that wants to try their hand at ecommerce, this could be a good deal, but for an established ecommerce business looking to expand, it is not.
-The partnership in regards to a larger business is more of a one sided deal than a mutually beneficial relationship.
-BigCommerce takes a portion of your business, and only offers you a basic store front with limited functionality and customization.
+The partnership in regards to a larger business is more of a one-sided deal than a mutually beneficial relationship.
+BigCommerce takes a portion of your business and only offers you a basic storefront with limited functionality and customization.

 BigCommerce is no different than other turnkey solutions in that it does not allow easy migration away from the platform.
 This is an issue in many obvious ways, and severely limits the business owner.
 As a business grows, a client may want to use a different solution that can cater to newly developed needs, or changed industry standards.
 With a solution like Magento, a business owner would be able to access the database, and migrate data structures other than simple product lists.
 BigCommerce is inflexible, and makes migration very, very difficult.
 If a business owner starts with BigCommerce, and they want to move on to a different solution they will need to start over again from scratch.

-Product management and inventory is obviously essential to any ecommerce solution.
-Bigcommerce, unlike other Turn Key solutions is severely lacking in this functionality.
+Product management and inventory are obviously essential to any ecommerce solution.
+Bigcommerce, unlike other Turn-Key solutions, is severely lacking in this functionality.
 Instead of having a dedicated area for product management, each product has to be managed separately on its own specific product page.
-When working on a large scale this is a time consuming system that will severely impact productivity.
+When working on a large scale this is a time-consuming system that will severely impact productivity.